 What do you do at Georgian?

-My role has three components.
-First, I’m responsible for integrating sustainability into every aspect of how Georgian operates and making sure that we do so in an impactul and data-driven way.
+My role at Georgian has three components.
+First, I’m responsible for integrating sustainability into every aspect of how Georgian operates and ensuring we do so in an impactful and data-driven way.
 Second, I collaborate with our customers (portfolio companies) to support their adoption of ESG practices.
 Third, I work with our stakeholders, partners and peers to help the tech sector become more inclusive and sustainable.